Edward Jones Research Center

 Tuesday – Sunday, 10 a.m. - 4 p.m.

 The Edward Jones Research Center welcomes all who are interested in learning more about the Great War.
-From graduate students and professors to authors and family historians, researchers are able to access the Museum’s 75,000 archival documents and three-dimensional objects as well as its over 9,500 library titles for free.
+From graduate students and professors to authors and family historians, researchers are able to access the Museum and Memorial’s 300,000 archival documents and three-dimensional objects as well as its more than 10,000 library titles for free.

 Located on the Museum's lower level, the Edward Jones Research Center contains the Museum and Memorial's library of primary and secondary texts, periodicals, scholarly journals and the institutional records of Liberty Memorial Association.
 It also offers an intimate, ground-level view of the symbolic poppy field.
 There is no charge to visit the Edward Jones Research Center, although contributions are always appreciated.